Azetus/Vanilla-Fire-Modes/README.md

 ## Compatibility

-This mod is implemented with minimal invasiveness and is theoretically compatible with most mods, including but not limited to weapon mods, race mods, mechanoid mods, and combat overhaul mods such as "Vanilla Combat Reloaded", "Yayo's Combat 3", and "RunAndGun".
+This mod is implemented with minimal invasiveness.
+It uses Harmony patches to inject logic only at the following methods: Verb.WarmupComplete (caches burst count), Verb.BurstShotCount (modifies burst count), Verb.VerbTick (clears burst cache), and Verb.TryStartCastOn (entry point for automatic mode switching).
+Effects on accuracy, aim time, cooldown, etc., are applied via runtime StatPart injection, without overriding vanilla StatWorker, allowing natural coexistence with other mods that modify similar stats.
+Theoretically, it is compatible with most mods, including but not limited to weapon mods, race mods, mechanoid mods, and combat overhaul mods such as 'Vanilla Combat Reloaded', 'Yayo's Combat 3', or 'RunAndGun'.

 ## FAQ